-Apple iPhone apps can also integrate with Apple Pay, meaning you will be able to select Apple Pay at checkout when ordering anything from an app.
-You also still need to place your finger on Touch ID when paying (or use Face ID).
+Apple iPhone apps also work with Apple Pay, meaning you will be able to select Apple Pay at checkout when ordering anything from an app.
+You also still need to place your finger on Touch ID, or use Face ID, when paying.

-You can also use Apple Pay on the Mac via the web.
+You can also use Apple Pay via the Safari browser.
 You can either use Touch ID if you have a MacBook Pro with Touch Bar or pay via your iOS device.
 To use Apple Pay on a Mac that doesn't have Touch ID and confirm the payment through your iPhone, head to Settings > Wallet & Apple Pay > Toggle on Allow Payments on Mac at the bottom of the display.

 Yes.
 Apple said it doesn't save your transaction information or card numbers on its servers, though your most recent purchases are kept in the Wallet app.

 Apple Pay, which has a tokenised backend infrastructure, makes card payments secure by creating a number or token that replaces your card details.
 More specifically, it creates a Device Account Number for each one of your cards.

 According to Apple, the Device Account Number is assigned, encrypted, and securely stored in the Secure Element, a dedicated chip in iPhone and Apple Watch, and when a payment is initiated, the token is passed to the retailer or merchant.
 The retailer or merchant therefore never has direct access to your card details.